 Philosophy for Children

-Subsequent sessions discuss a specific philosophical topics.
+In-class sessions address a specific philosophical topic or topics.
 Examples vary according to age, but might include:

 - What is a friend?